Tuurlijk/TYPO3.Homestead/README.md

 * Make PHP configuration so flexible it can also handle other versions than the latest available from ppa
 * Enable configuration through yml file like http://laravel.com/docs/5.0/homestead
 * Generate wildcard ssl certificates
+* Use https://www.dotdeb.org/about/ to enable serving from multiple versions of php

 License
 -------